ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 must correspond to the physical, unscaled variables at the interface.
 Internal scaling should remain invisible outside the black-box.

+### 12.3.1 NOx study note on outer-solver scaling

+The NOx demo also showed that ASCEND scaling can visibly distort the reported low-temperature path even when the inner equilibrium solve is thermodynamically close.
+With generic `molar_rate` nominals, QRSlv can treat trace-species outlet rows as effectively converged while `CO` and `H2` are still numerically stale.

+However, that was only part of the story:

+- better nominals are still worthwhile for outer-solver scaling
+- they did not resolve the actual isolated low-temperature ASCEND failure
+- the remaining blocker was not just residual scaling but derivative failure in the embedded equilibrium black-box

+So scaling fixes should be treated as supportive, not primary, for `reactor_equil`.

 ## 12.4 Reference-state consistency

 This is a thermodynamic rather than numerical issue, but it affects